hibbitts-design/docsify-open-course-starter-kit/README.md

 ![ Docsify Open Course Page Embedded into the Canvas LMS](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-oc-canvas.png)
 _Figure 2.
 Docsify Open Course Page Embedded into the Canvas LMS.
 Explore an example Canvas LMS course using Docsify Open Course pages for content at [https://canvas.sfu.ca/courses/44038/](https://canvas.sfu.ca/courses/44038)_

-The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar and optional navbar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams etc.
+The optional ‘embedded’ (all lowercase) URL parameter hides a site’s sidebar for seamlessly embedding Docsify page content within another platform such as Canvas LMS, Moodle, Microsoft Teams or being displayed in an existing or new Browser tab.
+The parameter 'standalone' is supported as an alias for `embedded`.

 To only display Docsify page content, add the following to a Docsify page URL: